Marilyn Monroe (Nicki Minaj song)

-"Marilyn Monroe" is a 2012 song by American rapper and singer Nicki Minaj.
+"Marilyn Monroe" is a 2012 song by rapper Nicki Minaj.
 The song was written by Minaj, Daniel James, Leah Haywood, Ross Golan and J.R.
 Rotem, while production was handled by J.R.
 Rotem and Dreamlab.
 Musically, "Marilyn Monroe" is an introspective mid-tempo ballad that contains an upbeat piano, synth beats, and features influences of bubblegum pop.
 Lyrically, the song alludes to oneself questioning the status of their relationship.
 The song makes frequent references to pop icon Marilyn Monroe, with many of her quotes woven into the song.

 "Marilyn Monroe" was generally well received by music critics, with some noting its crossover potential, while others felt like the song was too similar to other artists.
 The song has received comparisons to the 2011 singles "Disaster" by JoJo and "Stuttering" by Fefe Dobson, as well as Minaj's own 2010 single "Your Love" from her debut album Pink Friday.
-The album's high digital sales led "Marilyn Monroe" to chart on the UK Singles Chart and US Billboard charts.
+The album's high digital sales led "Marilyn Monroe" to chart on the UK Singles Chart and US Billboard charts, charting as high as number 4 on the US Bubbling Under Hot 100 charts.